US vows 'Russia will bear the consequences' with 'devastating' sanctions

 “Now we see him for what he is – a bloodstained aggressor who believes in imperial conquest.”

-France has stated it will respond without weakness, with President Emmanuel Macron adding that Russia could expect tough sanctions that would hit its military, its economy and its energy sector.
+France has stated it will respond without weakness, with President Emmanuel Macron adding that Russia could expect tough sanctions aimed at its military, economy and energy sector.

 “The events of last night mark a turning point in the history of Europe,” said Mr Macron in a televised address to the French nation, standing before French, European Union and Ukrainian flags.